elimbaum/eecs-senior-project/notes.md

 HSRA switches: T-switch (3), π switch (4).
 For this routing, add circuitry to the T-switch to back-propagate source/sink channels.
 NEAT!
 If switch has NOT been configured yet, it passes logical OR of its children to the parent.
 Use (historical) congestion to decide which path to choose.
 Or random.

 I think this optimization strategy is not super related to my project, but good to see some work on routing nonetheless.
 Victimization might be something I have to look at; my routing will probably be entirely in hardware unless I write a ROM program

+### Profiling

+How to figure out what is going on?
+LZW strikes me as a very simple idea (and count usage of each; throw away unused).

+Machine learning?
+I hate to say it, but this is the kind of thing it would be good for.
+What I'm really trying to do here is topical decompilation – what general operations are being performed.
+More specifically, looking at BLAS, we're trying to identify certain function signatures.
+But this needs to be ON-CHIP! it also needs to be very good. can't risk accidentally using the wrong functional unit.
+Maybe this is not the best idea.